 This depends on the type of credit being claimed.
 Each involves an application, which is reviewed and certified (approved).
-The 20% Federal ITC is a three-part process.
-The State Tax Credit is a two-part process, and the 10% Federal ITC is a one-part process.
+The Federal ITC is a three-part process and the State Tax Credit is a two-part process.

-Both the State and the National Park Service review the Federal ITCs.
-These applications are sent to History Colorado, which then forwards them to the Park Service in Washington, D.C.
+Both the State of Colorado and the National Park Service review the Federal ITCs.
+These applications are sent to History Colorado, which then forwards them to the National Park Service in Washington, D.C.